NuGet/Insights/README.md

   - This trick is implemented in [`TablePrefixScan`](src/ExplorePackages.Logic/TablePrefixScan).
 - [The fastest CSV parser in .NET](https://www.joelverhagen.com/blog/2020/12/fastest-net-csv-parsers) - comparing the performance of .NET CSV parsers on NuGet.org
   - I used one of the initial fastest implementations in [`NRecoCsvReader`](src/ExplorePackages.Worker.Logic/AppendResults/NRecoCsvReader.cs).
-- [The fastest way to dynamically activate objects in .NET](https://www.joelverhagen.com/blog/2020/11/dynamically-activate-objects-net) - ILEmit vs. `Activator` vs. `new T()`, etc.
+- [The fastest way to dynamically activate objects in .NET](https://www.joelverhagen.com/blog/2020/11/dynamically-activate-objects-net) - ILEmit vs. `new T()` vs. `Activator`, etc.
-  - I used the fastest approach allowing generics in [`NRecoCsvReader`](src/ExplorePackages.Worker.Logic/AppendResults/NRecoCsvReader.cs), which is tied between `Activator` and `new T()` .
+  - I used the fastest approach allowing generics in [`NRecoCsvReader`](src/ExplorePackages.Worker.Logic/AppendResults/NRecoCsvReader.cs), which is tied between `new T()` and `Activator`.
 I didn't use ILEmit since the overhead was too high for Azure Functions.

 ## Performance and cost